ChrisWindmill/LDI/README.md

 #### 01.1.6 Defining our language - data structure - list
 ### 01.2 Implementing the lexxer
 #### 01.2.1 Implementing the lexxer for 01.1.1

+The binary add acts as an example for this section.
+Here we get the left and right hand operands for the addition, replacing identifiers with their original values (to begin with this will just return the value on the stack).
+Where we have two integer values we perform an integer addition, for two float values, or a mix of float and integer values we must promote the values to floating point, with the result being a float.

+We have made the choice to handle string concatenation using the + operator.

+We have made the choice to handle all other cases (e.g. adding logical values) to be a string concatenation of the string version of whatever the value actually is.
 ```python
 def binaryAdd(stack):
     rhs = replaceIdentifier(stack)